 - If a juvenile is seen riding a bike or driving a vehicle, then

 - Owner of the vehicle will be considered guilty

 - INR 25,000 as a penalty with the prison term of 3 years

 - That juvenile will be presented before the court under the JJ Act.

-- Vehicle registration will be canceled permanently
+- Vehicle registration will be cancelled permanently

 The Major Impact on The Insurance Sector

 The amendments which are done in the Motor Vehicles Act turned out to be the boon for motor insurance companies.
 This act came into force from September 1 with revised penalty amounts and punishments.
 If a vehicle is found running on the road without insurance, a fine of INR 2,000 will be imposed along with imprisonment of 3 months.
 This penalty amount is for first-time offenders.
-If someone makes the offense a second time and further, the penalty will be imposed amounting to INR 4,000 along with the same imprisonment.
+If someone makes the offence a second time and further, the penalty will be imposed amounting to INR 4,000 along with the same imprisonment.